 Many separating or separated parents who have poor communication skills or who struggle with high conflict are surprised at how successful mediation can be.

 Mediation doesn't treat parents as either best friends or as adversaries - instead, parents are problem solvers.

-A mediated agreement can also be tailored to the specific needs of your family, in a way that a Judge-imposed solution cannot.
+A mediated agreement can also be tailored to the specific needs of your family.
 This can be especially useful for families with special needs children or unique circumstances, such as military families or long-distance parenting plans.

 May be more willingness to co-parent